vernisaz/rust_dev_studio/README.md

 # Rust Development Studio - CGI

 ## Purpose
-Web interfaced IDE for app development in different tech stacks, but primary Rust targeted.
+Web interfaced IDE for a development primarily in Rust.
 The IDE can run locally or some cloud machine.
-It can be accessed from any device having a HTML5 capable browser.
-It's perfect for tablets as Amazon fire.
+It can be accessed from any device having an HTML5 capable browser.
+It's perfect for tablets like Amazon Fire and others.

 ## Architecture
 The client part is quite obvious and utilizes HTML 5, CSS and JavaScript.
 But the server part resurrects the forgotten CGI technology which is perfectly suitable for using Rust.
-The terminal functionality is implemented using the websocket.
-So the RDS has written in Rust, HTML, CSS, and JavaScript.
+The terminal functionality is implemented using the websocket endpoint.
+So the RDS has written in Rust, HTML, CSS, and JavaScript and runs on Rust web server - [SimHttp](https://github.com/vernisaz/simhttp/tree/master).

 ## Implementation
 It's a really compact with footprint below 10 MB.
 All web requests are handled by one Rust CGI executable.
-The terminal is a websocket endpoint represented by the WS-CGI technology and implemented as a Rust application too.
+The terminal is a websocket endpoint utilizing the WS-CGI technology.

 ## Config